 - There are 2 community colleges located throughout Rhode Island (1 public colleges and 1 private colleges), serving 20,475 students.

-- For Rhode Island community colleges, the average tuition is approximately $3,950 per year for in-state students and $10,582 for out-of-state students. (view national tuition costs).
+- For Rhode Island community colleges, the average tuition is approximately $3,950 per year for in-state students and $10,582 for out-of-state students.
+For private community colleges, the average yearly tuition is approximately $22,371 per year (view national tuition costs).

 - Minority enrollment is 28% (majority Hispanic) and the student:teacher ratio is 29:1.

 Two or more races

 We’ll explore various degree programs for shy individuals who prefer to work independently, rather than in a team environment.

 With more community colleges offering bachelor's degrees, the choices in getting a BA or BS are growing quickly.
 Learn about new bachelor's degrees you can obtain at community colleges, ranging from nursing to electrical engineering and every subject in between.